Affiliate links on Android Authority may earn us a commission. Learn more.

 Uninstall unused apps

-Many apps sync their settings to iCloud, both as a backup and to make life easier if you use that same app on another Apple device.
+Many apps sync their data to iCloud, both as a backup and to make life easier if you use that same app on another Apple device.
 So the first step to freeing up iCloud space is to delete any unneeded apps.
-Go through each one in turn and ask yourself if you really need it.
-If you like to install lots of apps, you may be surprised at how many unnecessary ones you can uninstall.
+Go through your App Library and ask yourself if you really need each item.
+You might dream of returning to Germany some day, for example, but until then, you probably don’t local transit apps cluttering your iPhone.

 Toggle off what doesn’t need to be synced to iCloud

 Go into the Settings app and tap your name at the top.
 On the next screen, tap iCloud.

-Now it’s time to delete all of the unnecessary backups.
-In the previous screenshot, you can see an option at the top called Manage Storage.
-Tap on this, and this is what you will see.
+Now it’s time to delete unnecessary backups.
+In the iCloud menu, there’s an option at the top called Manage Storage (or Manage Account Storage).
+Tap on it, and you’ll see the info below.

 Go through iCloud Drive and Photos and delete any big unneeded files

 Using macOS, you need to check the Photos app, iCloud Drive, and the Shared folder.
 The latter two should be visible in Finder.

 Move big files to other storage solutions

-When you’re down to the essential files that you can’t delete under any circumstances, you have a few more choices to free up iCloud storage.
+When you’re down to big but essential files that you can’t delete under any circumstance, you have a few more choices to free up iCloud storage.

-- Install other cloud storage apps on your phone.
-If you are reluctant to pay for extra storage, take advantage of the other cloud storage apps and their free plans.
-The main ones are Google Drive and Dropbox, but Sync is also a good one for security-conscious folks.
-All three of these services have reasonable free plans.
+- Install other cloud storage apps.
+If you’re reluctant to pay for extra storage, take advantage of other cloud storage apps and their free plans.
+The best choices are probably Google Drive and Dropbox, but Sync is a good one for security-conscious folks.

-- Email the files to yourself to a specially set up Gmail address.
+- Email files to yourself at a special Gmail address.
 If you don’t want to use cloud folders, why not email files to yourself and keep them in your Gmail?
 The catch is that to avoid blowing through storage caps, you’ll need separate Google accounts you can switch between, or the willingness to download files through your main Gmail address then cross your fingers for local copies.